Canada-Peru relations

 Trade relations

 Peru is Canada’s second-largest bilateral trading partner in South and Central America and the third-largest destination for Canadian direct investment in the region.
-Canada’s merchandise exports to Peru climbed more than six fold in the last 20 years, reaching a record $1.1 billion in exports in 2021, while bilateral merchandise trade has grown from $462.3 million to $5.1 billion in 20 years.
-Bilateral commercial exchanges are bolstered by trade agreements, such as the Canada-Peru Free Trade Agreement and Comprehensive Progressive Trans Pacific Partnership.
-Canadian foreign direct investment in Peru totaled $12.7 billion in 2021, mainly in mining, oil and gas and financial services.
+Canada’s merchandise exports to Peru steadily climbed over the past 20 years, reaching a record $1.5 billion in exports in 2022, while bilateral merchandise trade has grown from $396 million to $5.7 billion.
+Canadian foreign direct investment in Peru totaled $14.3 billion in 2022, mainly in mining.

 Related links